thermohub/thermofun/README.md

 sudo apt-get install lua5.3 lua5.3-dev
 ~~~

-### Build and run ThermoFun GUI Demo ###
+### Build and run ThermoFun GUI Demo

 * In a linux terminal, cd inside ~/gitTHERMOFUN/thermofun/DemoGUI and type
 ~~~
 $ ./install-thirdparty.sh /home/your_user/Qt/5.9.2/gcc_64
 ~~~

-This step will download, configure, build, and install all third-party libraries (JSONIO, JSONUI, EJDB, YAML-CPP, and pugixml) into build/{debug,release}/thirdparty.
+* This step will download, configure, build, and install all third-party libraries (JSONIO, JSONUI, EJDB, YAML-CPP, and pugixml) into build/{debug,release}/thirdparty.

-After this, headers and libraries of the third-party libraries can be found in build-DemoGUI/{debug,release}/thirdparty/{include,lib}.
+* After this, headers and libraries of the third-party libraries can be found in build-DemoGUI/{debug,release}/thirdparty/{include,lib}.
 The .pro file of the master project has already been adjusted to find these dependencies.

 * Now in QtCreator, build the thermomatch.pro project using the same Qt version as was used for building thirdpary (i.e. Qt 5.9.2) and then run the ThermoMatch code.

-### Automatic Test for comparing GEMS4 and ThermoFun calculations ###
+### Automatic Test for comparing GEMS4 and ThermoFun calculations

 #### Build autoTest

 Requires [CMake](http://www.cmake.org/) and [Qt5](http:/www.qt.io/) installed

-* Let’s call gitThermoFun and GEMS4R the directories where ThermoFun and gems4r repositories were cloned:
+* Letï¿½s call gitThermoFun and GEMS4R the directories where ThermoFun and gems4r repositories were cloned:
 ~~~
 ~/gitThermoFun
     /thermofun